thistent/dims/README.md

-# DIMS: An open decentralized research aggregation platform
+# DIMS: An Open Decentralized Research Aggregation Platform
 - This is where all the code will be released if this project gets funded.